Scroll up

 National Museum and Gallery, Cardiff’s mesmerising Study for Self-Portrait, 1963 (illustrated above), is one of Bacon’s most perplexing ‘non-illustrational’ self-portraits.
 I spent some time observing a few ‘voyeurs’ viewing it and looking rather puzzled and perplexed.
 Yet it emanates an energy that instantly ‘insinuates’ being Bacon.
 It therefore made perfect sense to include the displaying of the Self-Portrait with Beret, c.
 1659, by Rembrandt, of which Bacon said to David Sylvester: “Well, if you think of the great Rembrandt self-portrait in Aix-en-Provence, for instance, and if you analyse it, you will see that there are hardly any sockets to the eyes, that it is almost completely anti-illustrational.”1

-I analysed it, and whilst it is true that it verges on non-illustration remarkably well, the brush strokes are not by Rembrandt, just as the lips are not those of Rembrandt.
+I analysed it, and whilst it is true that it verges on non-illustration remarkably well, the rough brushstrokes are not by Rembrandt, just as the lips are not those of Rembrandt.
 Indeed: it is far too crude, harsh and slapdash to have been painted by Rembrandt and totally lacks Rembrandt’s enthralling emanation and sedulous sensibility.
 It is reproduced in David Sylvester’s Interviews with Francis Bacon with the cautionary note: “The authenticity of this picture has recently been questioned by certain scholars.”2 (Ironically, in reproductions, it always looks far better because it is far darker and so hides all the flaws and could just about pass for a Rembrandt.)

 Detail of Portrait of George Dyer Riding a Bicycle, 1966